elopio/docs/source/includes/_transactionAPI.md

 There is, however, a workaround for this issue when calling functions that create [Markets](#market), such as `augur.api.Universe.createYesNoMarket`, `augur.api.Universe.createCategoricalMarket`, and `augur.api.Universe.createScalarMarket`.
 The function `augur.createMarket.getMarketFromCreateMarketReceipt` can be called in the `onSuccess` callback of these functions to retrieve the Ethereum contract address of the newly-created Market. `augur.createMarket.getMarketFromCreateMarketReceipt` does this by querying the Augur Node for the event log associated with the new Market's creation.

 <aside class="notice">Augur's Transaction API has been updated to return promises.
-Passing in callbacks still works the same as before; however, now the underlying promise is returned directly to the caller for `onSuccess` and `onFailed`. (`onSent` is still a callback.)
+Passing in callbacks still works the same as before; however, now the underlying promise is returned directly to the caller for `onSuccess` and `onFailed`. (`onSent` is still a callback.)</aside>

 Using Transact Directly
 -----------------------